All Episodes

 Nobody's ever seen, and by the way, they're selling cars like crazy.

-Cars are pouring back because of the fact that we have tariffs, cars are pouring back into our car plants are pouring back into our nation.
+Cars are pouring back because of the fact that we have tariffs, cars are pouring back into our car plants, are pouring back into our nation.

-They're coming from all over the world, they're coming back.
+They're coming from all over the world.

 They're all coming back.